tiankonguse/tiankonguse01.github.io/_posts/2014-09-30-linux-command.md

 * rdate Notify time server that date has changed.
 * slattach Attach serial lines as network interfaces.
 * sshd Server for secure shell connections.
-* tcpdump Write network packet information to screen or file.
 * telnetd Server for Telnet sessions from remote hosts.
 * tftpd Server for restricted set of file transfers.
 * zebra Routing daemon.